RichardAkkad/PartimeStudentSpringbootWebsite/README.md

 Students Academic Progress Tracking -View average grades with personalized insights showing proximity to the next grade tier -Motivational feedback system to boost academic confidence

-Study Group Formation -Connect with course-mates to form collaborative study groups -Facilitate meetups for discussing course material and building peer relationships -Specially designed to bridge the social gap for part-time students
+Study Group Formation -Connect with course-mates to form collaborative study groups -Facilitate meetups for discussing course material and building peer relationships -Specially designed to bridge the social gap for part-time students a
 Student Housing Network -Find compatible flatmates and house-sharing opportunities within the student community -Advanced filtering system to match housing preferences and lifestyle requirements -Connect students seeking shared accommodation

 For Lecturers -Intuitive interface for accessing student academic records and performance data -Comprehensive student information management system -Streamlined access to essential student details

-Currently providing a secure storage location for student images and possibly more using AWS S3.
+Currently providing a secure storage location using AWS S3 and a EC2 instance.

 Vision The ultimate goal is to create an inclusive digital ecosystem that ensures every student—regardless of their study schedule—has access to the resources, connections, and support needed for a fulfilling university experience.